chandanhpcic/docs/source/manual/how-tos/tayga.rst

       Tayga can't auto-generate its `IPv6 Address` if the default well-known `IPv6 Prefix` 64:ff9b::/96 and a private (RFC1918) `IPv4 Address` are being used.
 In this case, you have to manually specify an unused address from your site's GUA or ULA prefix.

-Tayga behaves like an external device connected to OPNsense via a point-to-point interface.
+Tayga behaves like an external device connected to Reticen8 via a point-to-point interface.
 This interface requires IP addresses for ICMP:

 :IPv4 NAT64 Interface Address:
    Can be left to its default value unless this conflicts with your network.
 Must not be located in the `IPv4 Pool` subnet and must not be